風と海のみらいラボ

 Our Workshops in action

-In February 2026, 30 high school students from Koka High School in Nagasaki’s Minami-Shimabara were given a physical toolkit — 3D-printed offshore wind turbines, solar panels, tidal energy models, community destination cards, and a blank map of their own region.
-Their task: design how renewable energy would flow through their town.
-Using coloured string to connect power sources to hospitals, farms, fishing ports and schools, every team arrived at a completely different answer — and that’s exactly the point.
+In February 2026, 30 high school students in Minami-Shimabara, Nagasaki, were given a physical toolkit: 3D-printed offshore wind turbines, solar panels, tidal energy models, community destination cards, and a blank map of their own region.
+Their task — design how renewable energy would flow through their town.
+Using coloured string to connect power sources to hospitals, farms, fishing ports and schools, each team mapped out an energy future for their own community.

 Where we’re heading next

-Building on community insights and academic expertise, we’re developing three interconnected innovation areas around offshore wind.
+Building on community insights and academic expertise, we’re developing three interconnected innovation areas.

 Our Team